Chart Color Schemes

 Loftus - Yarrawarrah's population is slightly older than the national pattern

-Loftus-Yarrawarrah has a median age of 40, higher than Greater Sydney's figure of 37 and Australia's figure of 38.
+Loftus-Yarrawarrah has a median age of 40, which is higher than Greater Sydney's figure of 37 and Australia's figure of 38.
 The 45-54 cohort is notably over-represented in Loftus-Yarrawarrah at 14.6%, while the 25-34 cohort is under-represented at 8.7%.
 Between 2021 and present, the 15 to 24 age group has grown from 12.0% to 13.8% of the population.
-Conversely, the 5 to 14 cohort has declined from 14.3% to 13.4%.
-By 2041, demographic modeling suggests significant changes in Loftus-Yarrawarrah's age profile.
-The 85+ age cohort is projected to surge dramatically, increasing by 317 people (165%) from 193 to 511.
-Notably, the combined 65+ age groups will account for 89% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 5 to 14 age group has declined from 14.3% to 13.4%.
+By 2041, demographic modeling suggests Loftus-Yarrawarrah's age profile will evolve significantly.
+The 85+ age cohort is projected to surge dramatically, expanding by 317 people (165%) from 193 to 511.
+Notably, the combined 65+ age groups are expected to account for 89% of total population growth, reflecting the area's aging demographic profile.
 Meanwhile, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.